 No. The skin is never pierced and it does not hurt.
 It is applied on top of the skin, just like henna.

 Q. If I keep the gel on my skin longer than two hours, will I get a darker stain?

 Two hours is sufficient to obtain the darkest color.
 Leaving it on longer will not yield a darker or longer-lasting stain.

 Q. Are there any side effects to using jagua?

-No. Jagua is a fruit, however.
+No. But bear in mind that jagua is a fruit.
 People with fruit sensitivities (and everyone else) should do a small patch test before attempting a full-size tattoo.